-Fogo Island Inn Founder Zita Cobb’s Take On Canadian Style
+Fogo Island Inn Founder Zita Cobb On The Value Of Homegrown Design

 With Canada’s 150th approaching, we’re celebrating everything our great country has to offer, from classic recipes to contemporary Canuck furniture.
 In our July 2017 issue, executive editor Kimberley Brown profiles Zita Cobb, founder of the iconic Fogo Island Inn and co-founder of the Shorefast Foundation.
-Read on for the Newfoundland-based entrepreneur’s take on Canadian design.
+Read on for the Newfoundland-based entrepreneur’s take on the value of homegrown design.

 On taking advice from British designer Ilse Crawford.